Pages

 What do they serve?

-The menu is never exactly the same from year to year, but during the years I’ve attended the menu has included buffalo ribs, quail, game hen, salmon, roasted pig, halibut, wild game chili, frog legs, calamari, Cajun gumbo, alligator, reindeer hotdogs, crawfish, game sausages, clams, and turkey nuts—that’s just appetizers.
+The menu is never exactly the same from year to year, but during the years I’ve attended the menu has included buffalo ribs, quail, game hen, salmon, roasted pig, halibut, wild game chili, frog legs, calamari, Cajun gumbo, alligator, reindeer hotdogs, crawfish, game sausages, clams, and turkey nuts—that’s just the appetizers.
 Dinner has included elk, caribou, musk ox, antelope, venison, buffalo, boar, duck, pheasant, chucker, albacore, wahoo, sea bass, yellowtail, dorado (Mahi Mahi), and ostrich.
 That's not everything by any means.
 There is always much more.
 In case you are wondering, it’s all from commercial vendors.
 California tightly regulates the sale and consumption of game meats, so nothing is hunted and brought to the Feed.

 Where is it?